Immediate former Kenya Cultural Centre (KCC) Executive Director, Edwin Gichangi, has been charged in court a year after a gun scare in Nairobi.

-The prosecution on Friday stated that on varying dates during his time as the centre’s director, he threatened one theatre employee, Samuel Muli.
+The prosecution on Friday stated that on varied dates during his time as the centre’s director, he threatened one theatre employee, Samuel Muli.

-On September 6, 2018, he was reported by the KCC security to have been involved in a gun scare with a security officer manning the centre and the matter reported at the Central Police Station in Nairobi.
+On the September 6, 2018 he was reported by the KCC security to have been involved in a gun scare with a security officer manning the centre and the matter reported at the Central Police Station in Nairobi.

 Gichangi denied the charges before Principal Magistrate Muthoni Nzibe, and was released on a Sh300,000 bond.

 The beleaguered former CEO whose fixed three-year contract lapsed at the end of August last week, was arrested at Radisson Blu Hotel Thursday while awaiting a special court sitting to hear his appeal against his employer, who has accused him of forging a letter alleging extension of his contract.